 Wine of Hungary's celebration of 20 years of dry furmint - Furmint February 2.0

-I used to be a regular visitor to Budapest in the late 90s and throughout the '00s.
+I used to be a regular visitor to Budapest on business in the late '90s and throughout the '00s.
 For a long time, it was by some way the least lovely of the great central European capitals - poorer than Vienna, less buzzy than Prague.

 Then, around 15 years ago, it suddenly spruced up and became the sort of place I rather looked forward to visiting.